History of the Kingdom of the Orcsen: Reception

 The series won the Gold Prize at the 2nd Hifumi Shobo Web Novel Awards in 2022.
 The series was ranked third in the tankōbon category at the 2024 Next Light Novel Awards.
+The series was ranked 10th in the Tankōbon and Novel category in the 2026 edition of Takarajimasha's Kono Light Novel ga Sugoi! guidebook.

 The manga adaptation was a prize winner in the "I Want to Deliver It to the World" category at the 3rd Rakuten Kobo E-book Awards.